OMG You just got engaged!!!

 4. Get insurance and get an appraisal from a certified gemologist

-The good news is if you are a home owner or have renters insurance you may be able to add your ring to your policy!
+The good news is that if you are a home owner or have renter’s insurance, you may be able to add your ring to your policy!
 Contact your insurance agent to find out if you have coverage if your ring is stolen, damaged, or lost.
-Get all the terms and conditions and how long it will take to process your claim.
+Get all the terms and conditions and know how long it will take to process your claim.
 You may also purchase separate engagement ring insurance.
 Here are a few we highly recommend.
-Zillion https://www.myzillion.com, Jewelers Mutual https://my.jewelersmutual.com and Lavalier https://lavalier.com.
+Zillion: https://www.myzillion.com, and Lavalier: https://lavalier.com.

 5. Have an engagement party

-Traditionally the bride’s parents, a relative of their generation, or friend host an announcement/engagement party which provides an opportunity for the two families and friends to hear your good news and to meet each other.
-Nowadays the party has become more of a celebration rather than an announcement.
-You and your fiancé(e) should provide whoever is hosting the party a guest list of your closest family and friends.
-Remember if they are invited to this party they must also be invited to your wedding.
-Guests are not required or expected to bring gifts but in case they do be sure to write down who gave you gift and send thank you cards.
+Traditionally, the bride’s parents, a relative of their generation, or a friend host an announcement/engagement party, which provides an opportunity for the two families and friends to hear your good news and to meet each other.
+Nowadays, the party has become more of a celebration than an announcement.
+You and your fiancé(e) should provide whoever is hosting the party with a guest list of your closest family and friends.
+Remember, if they are invited to this party, they must also be invited to your wedding.
+Guests are not required or expected to bring gifts, but in case they do, be sure to write down who gave them and send thank-you cards.
 This is the beginning of so many festivities.
 Enjoy!

 6. Determine your budget

-Before you start promising invitations to your friends, family, and co-workers you and your fiance will have to agree on how much you want to spend and if you will be getting help from your parents/families.
+Before you start promising invitations to your friends, family, and co-workers, you and your fiance will have to agree on how much you want to spend and if you will be getting help from your parents/families.
 Tradition calls for the bride’s parents to pay for the wedding.
-However, this tradition has changed during the years and most of our clients pay for their own weddings with contributions from their parents/families.
+However, this tradition has changed over the years, and most of our clients pay for their own weddings with contributions from their parents/families.

 7. Work on your guest list

-This may seem like an easy process however, it isn’t as it usually entails a combination of your list, your fiancé’s list and possibly your parents.
+This may seem like an easy process; however, it isn’t, as it usually entails a combination of your list, your fiancé’s list, and possibly your parentslist.

 8. Pick your date

-Once everyone has seen that ring and all the congrats have been said expect to hear “when is your wedding?”
+Once everyone has seen that ring and all the congratulations have been said, expect to hear, “When is your wedding?”
 Please don’t let inquiring minds pressure you into picking a date in a hurry.
-However, when picking a date consider your favorite season, location and holidays.
-Once you have narrowed it down to the perfect date choose two alternate dates just in case the date is booked at your desired location.
+However, when picking a date, consider your favorite season, location, and holidays.
+Once you have narrowed it down to the perfect date, choose two alternate dates, just in case the date is booked at your desired location.

-You want nothing but the best vetted insured professionals.
+You want nothing but the best vetted, insured professionals.
 Your wedding planner will help secure the best wedding pro’s without you running around town interviewing everyone.
-Their experience and expertise will guide you in securing reputable vendors, budget allocation, décor, wedding etiquette, as well as day of orchestration.
-You should secure a planner nine to twelve months prior to you wedding day.
-Don’t leave your day to chance hire us ASAP😉
+Their experience and expertise will guide you in securing reputable vendors, budget allocation, décor, wedding etiquette, and the day of orchestration.
+You should secure a planner nine to twelve months prior to your wedding day.
+Don’t leave your day to chance; hire us ASAP😉

 10. Research venues

-Now that you have secured a planner, chosen wedding date and alternate date, your planner can recommend the best venues that fit your wedding style and design.
+Now that you have secured a planner and chosen a wedding date and alternate date, your planner can recommend the best venues that fit your wedding style and design.

 leave a comment